Mona Blake was born October 27, 1934 in Harlem Hospital

 Early college years were spent at University of Massachusetts where she studied to be an

-educator despite her career counselors discouraging comments about black female teachers.
+educator despite her career counselor’s discouraging comments about black female teachers.

 Sadly her marriage ended and she was invited by Springfield friend Sid Hall to Washington, DC